Pawsative/Layers/README.md

 # stuff
 I'm not responsible for any exploits this may have, I didn't test any of it I just fixed it :)

+# pull requests
+if you do a pull request, atleast tab your code correctly thanks